 Texas has the largest rural population in the United State-6,197,604 in 2010.
-Rural population increased 7.5 percent from 2000 to 2010.
-However, rural population is aging while increasing.
+Rural population increased 7.5 percent from 2000 to 2010, but rural population is aging while increasing.
 The Texas State Demographer's Office estimates that as baby boomers continue aging and longevity increases, the percentage of the population that is age 65 or over is expected to grow nearly 300 percent over the next 30 years.
 Projections indicate that as people retire, they are expected to leave large urban centers and settle in rural areas of the state.

 The average population density in rural transit agencies was 24 persons per square mile in 2010-indicating very low-density, dispersed populations.
 Although total rural population in Texas is increasing because counties near metropolitan areas and along the border are growing rapidly, the percentage of the state's population residing in rural areas is expected to decrease over time.
-In counties in west Texas, the Panhandle, and some counties south of San Antonio, population is declining, and the migration of seniors is not expected to increase the density of population in rural areas.
-Figure 1, on the following page, illustrates the projected decline in population in several counties around the state by 2040.
+In counties in west Texas, the Panhandle, and some counties south of San Antonio, population is declining, and the migration of seniors is not expected to increase the density of